kylebarron/stata-exec/README.md

     end
     ```

+    Note that `end` must be on a line by itself to be identified as the end of the program.

 ## Configuration

 All configuration can be done in the settings panel (Settings > Packages > stata-exec).
 The available options are listed below: